usnistgov/FIPS201/_FIPS201/frontend.md

 Zone 12F: Footer
 : If used as the federal emergency response official identification
-    label, a department or agency SHALL print "Federal Emergency Response Official," as depicted in [Figure 4-2](frontend.md#fig-4-2).
+    label, a department or agency SHALL print "Federal Emergency Response Official" as depicted in [Figure 4-2](frontend.md#fig-4-2).
 The label SHOULD be in white lettering on a red background.
 Additional information regarding the federal emergency responder role MAY be included in Zone 9F, as depicted in [Figure 4-2](frontend.md#fig-4-2).